flatiron/formful/README.md

 # Customization of forms

-As of the `v0.1.0` release, form customization is not so awesome.
+As of the formful `v0.1.0` release, form customization is not so awesome.
 This will be improved soon.
-If you want to re-design the layouts of the default forms, I will accept the pull request.

 The form **View** is created by the [viewful](http://github.com/flatiron/viewful) library and is a `viewful.View` instance.
-Viewful provides a rich set of features including support for **22** different JavaScript templating engines!
+Viewful provides a rich set of features including support for **22** different JavaScript templating engines.

-Right now, all forms and form components are stored as plain html files.
-Formful currently ships with no templating engine.
-All rendering and data-binding is handling through Presenters for each view.
+Currently, all forms and form components are stored [as plain html files](https://github.com/flatiron/formful/tree/master/lib/formful/view/form).
+Formful currently uses no templating engine.
+All rendering and data-binding is currently handled through a Presenter for each view.
 This is not ideal, and will be changing soon.

 # Tests

      npm test